Staying Ahead of the Competition: Outsourcing in the Real Estate Industry

 Here are the most notable trends influencing the outsourced CRE services industry:

 Outsourcing 4.0.
 Outsourcing 4.0 is a new model of corporate real estate outsourcing.
 It consists of a new way of forming a collaborative relationship with service companies that use advanced technology to streamline and standardize property management and drive better market performance.

 CRE departments are shrinking and dependent on one or two suppliers of comprehensive real estate facilities, such as applications, staffing, and infrastructure.
 Outsourcing 4.0 uses advanced technology such as data analytics to modify and optimize the management of property portfolios.

 GET FREE QUOTE

 Send us your requirements and we will get back shortly.

-Best practice shared within organizations.
+Best practices shared within organizations.
 Multiple supplier models have the advantage of allowing occupiers to choose the correct options from each service company and incorporate them into the organization.
-Most of the multi-provider models, contracts are requiring practitioners from various service companies to integrate their best practices with other businesses working for the same organization
+Most of the multi-provider models, and contracts require practitioners from various service companies to integrate their best practices with other businesses working for the same organization.

 Decisions are being guided by corporate procurement.
 With a strong emphasis on cost reduction, procurement departments have become more active in the process of choosing to outsource service providers.
 Because of procurement’s involvement, key performance indicators (KPIs) have become essential parts of service contracts as a means of evaluating performance, value, and fees.
 Procurement exists to ensure the company receives the best quality service, including the necessary resources and technology to make decisions, at the best possible price.